stclib/STC/README.md

 If containers are used accross several translation units with common instantiated container types, it is recommended to build as a "library" to minimize the executable size.
-To enable this mode, specify **-DSTC_HEADER** as compiler option in your build environment, and place all the instantiations of containers used in a single C source file, e.g.:
+To enable this mode, specify **-DSTC_HEADER** as compiler option in your build environment, and place all the instantiations of containers used in a single C-source file, e.g.:
 ```c
 // stc_libs.c
 #define STC_IMPLEMENTATION